Cha Cha Noi

 These alternative colors are more playful and can be used for smaller elements within the brand, such as promotions or marketing materials (posters, flyers, website promotions, photography, etc.).
 They are designed to complement, rather than overuse, the primary palette, helping to differentiate the product from its promotional context.
 The vibrant colors suggest that we are targeting a younger audience—those with busy daily lives seeking a product that encourages them to take a moment to slow down and recognize their worth.
 Offering these color options also provides flexibility for various design details in our deliverables.

 Fahkwang is a high-contrast Thai and Latin sans serif typeface created by Cadson Demak, the first Thai communication design firm.
 Drawing inspiration from headlines in vintage Thai newspapers, this modern typeface retains a contemporary feel while incorporating cultural elements from its origins.
 It is intended primarily for display purposes.
+It can be downloaded here.

-Secondary Typography
+Logo Typography